 In the world of cannabis cultivation, curing is the vital final step in the process.
 After the drying phase is complete, the cannabis curing phase begins.
-This is an essential step that allows the plant material to go through an enzymatic process of chlorophyll breakdown, resulting in improved flavor, aroma, and overall quality.
+Maintaining the proper cannabis curing humidity range is essential during this phase.
+This practice allows the plant material to go through an enzymatic process that breaks down chlorophyll.
+As a result, this breakdown improves the flavor, aroma, and overall quality.

 To understand the curing phase, let’s recap the drying phase.
 During drying, the primary goal is to remove all “free water” from the plant as quickly as possible while maintaining low temperatures.
-Once the drying process is complete, the material is considered dry but is not ready to be sealed for storage.
+Once the drying process is complete, the material becomes dry but is not ready for sealing and storage.

 Enzymatic Breakdown: Chlorophyll Be Gone

 During the curing phase, there are a few options for how to proceed.
 One common method is to leave the flowers in the drying racks for an extended period, typically around 14 days or more.
-This allows the plant material to continue the enzymatic process of chlorophyll breakdown, leading to a smoother and more flavorful final product.
+This allows the plant material to continue breaking down chlorophyll.
+As a result, the final product becomes smoother and more flavorful.

 However, in cases where additional drying space is needed for successive harvests, the cured material can be transferred to secondary conditions.
-This can include storing the cannabis flowers in cardboard boxes with some airflow or utilizing specialized two-way polymer packaging that regulates the interior relative humidity (RH) below 62% RH.
+This can include storing the cannabis flowers in cardboard boxes with some airflow or utilizing specialized two-way polymer packaging that regulates the interior cannabis curing humidity range or relative humidity (RH), ideally keeping it below 62% RH.

-It’s important to note that cannabis flowers should not be placed in plastic containers until the curing process is complete, as this can hinder the breakdown of chlorophyll and potentially diminish the terpene profile of the cannabis.
-This phenomenon is known as “haying,” where the flowers, which once had a wonderful aroma, can suddenly start to smell like freshly cut grass.
+It’s important to note that cannabis flowers should not go into plastic containers until the curing process is complete.
+Doing so can hinder the breakdown of chlorophyll and potentially diminish the cannabis’s terpene profile.
+This phenomenon is known as “haying.”
+The flowers, which once had a wonderful aroma, can suddenly start to smell like freshly cut grass.

 Monitoring Your Curing Cannabis Closely